By Keith Bateman and Heidi Jones

-If you are injured from you might have been advised by a medical professional or a publication to do more, shorter steps per minute as a way to reduce your over-striding.
+If you are injured from over-striding you might have been advised by a friend, or a publication, or even a medical professional, to reduce your stride by taking shorter, faster steps.

 The wrong way to reduce your over-stride

 If you are thinking of shortening your stride to reduce an over-stride consider the following:

 When walking, making longer steps is the only way to increase your stride length because one foot is always on the ground.
 But when running there is a flight phase and you will travel through the air with both feet off the ground.
 The strength of the runner and the quality of the technique will affect how long a runner is in the air and how far they travel in this phase — hence their stride length.

 - Better runners have both a higher cadence AND a longer stride.
 There doesn’t have to be a trade off of stride length for cadence.
 Improving runners are able to increase both their cadence and their stride length because they decrease their time on the ground by braking less and getting an elastic rebound that gives them a longer stride length through flying.
 This conflicts with the idea of doing shorter strides.

 Just because your cadence is increased and your stride length is reduced doesn’t mean you won’t over stride at all.
 It just means you will do shorter over-strides and more of them.